MorpheusAIs/moragents/README.md

 ## Easy Install
 ### macOS
->Assumes minimum 16GB RAM
+>Best performance when >=16GB RAM

 #### Steps to Install
 1. Download Installer
-   1. For Mac on Apple Silicon M1/2/3 etc. (arm64)
+   1. For Mac on Apple Silicon M1, M2, M3, M4 (arm64)
-      1. Download and run MORagents installer [MORagents020-apple.pkg](https://drive.proton.me/urls/20ENWS94AW#Kols2sA9mWLf)
+      1. Download and run MORagents installer [MORagents021-apple.pkg](https://drive.proton.me/urls/AG19JG17JC#EYS7RDpLVVWK)
-      > SHA256 e65e11719a24ca9a00545443a35cda3b6d78f756b8e2ba535db00399ef75168f MORagents020-apple.pkg
+      > SHA256 b4e7126410561f986ba116af567e7ac05b9eb59e7f1dcbaca3d7cd85b69a30c4 MORagents021-apple.pkg
    2. For Mac on Intel (x86_64)
-      1. Download and run MORagents installer [MORagents020-intel.pkg](https://drive.proton.me/urls/1SFGC83RMR#7hdNk4t7bQ0y)
-      > SHA256 0e3a831f9817ff8fe79cc87d87a60a7884e6752becde20aaa1920133ab2d8036 MORagents020-intel.pkg
+      1. *Coming Soon*
 2. Wait several minutes for background files to download and then your browser should automatically open to http://localhost:3333
     > Note: After installation is complete, the MORagents app icon will bounce for several minutes on your dock, and then stop.
-This is normal behavior as it's downloading a <7GB of files in the background.
+This is normal behavior as it's downloading <7GB of files in the background.
 You can open "Activity Monitor" and in the Network tab see that it's downloading.

 #### Future Usage
 - Open the "MORagents" app from Mac search bar.